xiaoxiae/slama.dev/_posts/2023-07-12-opengl-and-interactivity.md

 category_part: 6
 redirect_from:
 - /manim/6/
+excerpt: In this addition to my Manim series, we'll cover the (at the moment rather experimental) OpenGL backend for faster GPU-based rendering.
 ---

 [Part 1](/manim/1/), [Part 2](/manim/2/), [Part 3](/manim/3/), [Part 4](/manim/4/), [Part 5](/manim/5/), **→ Part 6 ←**